-Emerson teaches a variety of dance styles and techniques, including ballet, pointe, contemporary, modern, lyrical, and jazz.
+Emerson teaches a variety of dance styles and techniques, including ballet, pointe, contemporary, tap, and jazz.
 Her classes emphasize technique, discipline, creativity, and musicality, and her instruction and choreography highlight the artistry and expression unique to each dancer.
 Emerson focuses on providing a fun and professional learning environment both for the individual and for the entire class as a whole.
 She enjoys working with each dancer to enhance and build upon their own personal strengths as well as helping them grow in other areas of their dance and performing skills through constructive and encouraging instruction.

-Contemporary Class: Emerson’s contemporary class combines contemporary, modern, and neoclassical dance styles into one fun and technically challenging class.
+Emerson’s contemporary class combines contemporary, modern, and neoclassical dance styles into one fun and technically challenging class.
 Each class consists of a contemporary/modern warm up and combinations both in the center and across the floor.
 Emerson also teaches her eclectic and stylized choreography to the students by focusing on each detail of every movement and then combining them into one unique piece.

-Choreography Class: Choreography is an artistic expression unique to the performing arts that many dancers wish to explore, but it can be daunting if one does not quite know where to start.
+Choreography is an artistic expression unique to the performing arts that many dancers wish to explore, but it can be daunting if one does not quite know where to start.
 In this class, Emerson’s focus is to help her students learn how to use music, space, levels, and props all while finding their own unique movement styles and choreographic vision.